moliver28/research-handbook/content/handbook/enterprise-data/platform/tableau/tableau-project-leaders-guide/_index.md

 ### **Project Lead Abilities**

 As a Project Lead, your main abilities are to move content from Development to Production.
-The following will cover Project Lead abilies as it’s essential to follow best practices to maintain a secure and well-organized environment.
+The following will cover Project Lead abilities as it’s essential to follow best practices to maintain a secure and well-organized environment.

 1. **Sub-Folder Creation:** Project Leads have the ability to **create sub-folders** within their project folders.
 Sub-folders can help better organize content, especially in larger projects.
 Please **Inform the BI Team** when creating sub-folders to ensures that **permissions are set up properly** and are consistent with the overall structure of the project folder.